Are we done with object recognition? The iCub robot's perspective: Results on Object Categorization

-In Sec.~\ref{sec:training-size-variability} we saw that models trained on few frames achieve comparable or even better accuracy to those trained larger datasets.
-These results suggest that the corresponding networks could leverage on a robust data representation and indeed in this section we investigate to what extent such models are invariant to the visual transformations in iCWT.
-Indeed, {\em invariance}, i.e. robustness to identity-preserving visual transformations of a scene, is a highly desirable behavior when designing and training a visual recognition system, since it can dramatically reduce the ``complexity'' of the learning problem~\cite{anselmi2015a, anselmi2015b}, increasing the capability of generalizing the visual appearance of an object category from a limited number of examples (ideally, just one).
-This is even more appealing in robotics applications where, usually, the robot is required to learn new objects on the fly, and recognize them reliably in unpredictable conditions.
+Invariance, i.e., robustness to identity-preserving visual transformations, is a desirable property of recognition systems, since it increases the capability of generalizing the visual appearance of an object from a limited number of examples (ideally, just one)~\cite{anselmi2015, anselmi2016}.

+In this Section, we investigate to what extent CNN models are invariant to the viewpoint transformations represented in iCWT.
-To test the invariance of the CNNs, we considered again the $15$-class categorization problem introduced in Sec.~\ref{sec:semantic-variability}, where we used $7$ object instances per category for training, $2$ for validation and $1$ for testing.
-However, we did not mix examples from all the five available sequences ({\em $2$D Rotation, $3$D Rotation, Scale, Background} and {\em Mix}).
-Instead we performed training (and validation) using only an individual transformation, and then tested the learned model on the others.
-We repeated these experiments for $10$ trials.
-We considered two ``regimes'': one with including all images from a sequence, and another one subsampling images of a factor of $7$ (as we did in Sec.~\ref{sec:semantic-variability}, Fig.~\ref{fig:semantic-variability}), since we previously observed that, while including more instances in the training set is important, including more frames is not.

-As in Sec.~\ref{sec:training-size-variability} and~\ref{sec:semantic-variability}, we limit our analysis to only one of the two available days in iCWT.
-Indeed, in this setting we aim to study the effect of isolated viewpoint transformations, without considering other nuisances due to, for example, the changes in the light and setting conditions that can appear from one day to another.
+We considered the same $15$-class categorization problem introduced in Sec.~\ref{sec:semantic-variability}, where we use $7$ instances per category for training, $2$ for validation and $1$ for testing.
+However, in this case we did not mix example images from all the $5$ available sequences ({\em $2$D Rotation, $3$D Rotation, Scale, Background} and {\em Mix}).
+Instead, we performed training (and validation) using only an individual transformation, and then tested the model on the others.
+We considered two different training set sizes: a larger one, with including all images from each sequence (i.e. $\sim 150\times7=1050$ images per category), and a smaller one, subsampling images of a factor of $7$ (i.e. $150$ images per category), in order to reproduce the two extreme sampling conditions as in Fig.~\ref{fig:training-size-variability}.
+As a reference, we considered a $6$-th training set ({\em All} ), of same size, obtained by randomly sampling images from the other $5$ training sets.
+This training set is analogous to those used in the experiments in Sec.~\ref{sec:semantic-variability} and~\ref{sec:training-size-variability}.
+We consider only one of the two available days in iCWT, since we aim to exclude nuisances due to illumination or setting changes that can happen from one day to another.
+We repeated the experiment for $10$ trials as in previous tests.

-For this experiment we report only the accuracy of approaches that rely on the application of RLSC on top of feature representations extracted using off-the-shelf models (see Sec.~\ref{sec:feature-extraction}).
-This is done to isolate the invariance properties of the networks trained on ImageNet.
-Note however that we performed these experiments also by fine-tuning the networks, as for previous tests, observing similar results.